MikeWayne92/melodic-data-dash/README.md

 Technologies Used

 Frontend Framework: React with TypeScript
-Styling:
-Tailwind CSS
-Neomorphic design system
+Styling: Tailwind CSS, Neomorphic design system
 Build Tool: Vite
 UI Components: shadcn-ui
 Visualization: Canvas-based music visualizer
 Music Integration: Spotify Web Playback SDK

 How to Use

 Upload Data:
 Export your Spotify listening history from your Spotify account Drag and drop the JSON file into the upload zone

 View Statistics:
 See your total listening time
 Browse your top artists and tracks
-Click on tracks to play them in the embedded player Customize Analysis:
+Click on tracks to play them in the embedded player

+Customize Analysis:
 Adjust the time range slider
 Set minimum play count